 Core rotations are required rotations that include both a preceptor evaluation and a post rotation examination and, in some cases, small group participation.
 Core rotations include: family medicine, internal medicine, surgery, pediatrics, cardiology, psychiatry, obstetrics/gynecology, emergency medicine, and critical care at AZCOM in-system rotation facilities.
 There are also required rotations in subspecialty medicine, subspecialty surgery, rural/underserved medicine, and primary care medicine.
 Primary Care rotations may be done at either in-system or approved out-of-system sites.
 All other required rotations must be done in-system.

 Required Elective Rotations

 Students must successfully complete a minimum of 24 weeks of elective rotations during their fourth year in recognized disciplines of medicine.
 Students may also schedule a four week elective at an approved site in international medicine and/or research.

 Fourth year students complete required rotations in sub-specialty Surgery, Emergency Medicine and Critical Care.
 They may complete a maximum of 16 weeks of elective rotations in any one discipline.

 Elective clinical rotations may be done at osteopathic, allopathic, or military institutions.
 To be eligible for academic credit, elective rotation schedules must be planned with the assistance of, and approval by, the appropriate clinical department chair.

-There is a one week holiday break at the end of the calendar year during the third and fourth years.
+There is a one to two week holiday break at the end of the calendar year during the third and fourth years.
 In addition, there is a one week break for senior week/graduation preparation culminating in graduation for fourth year students.

 Students may arrange academic breaks to attend out-of-area interviews, study for and/or take COMLEX-USA Level 2 CE, and/or Level 2 PE.